Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

 }
 ```

-Given [limited regional availability](https://azure.microsoft.com/en-us/regions/services/) of Azure, some Azure services, such as **Data Factory** (microsoft.datafactory/datafactories), **Application Insights** (microsoft.insights/components) or **Data Lake Store** (microsoft.datalakestore/accounts), have very limited regions available.
-In this case, hardcoding the region in ARM template would be the **recommended** way to ensure better user experience.
+Given [limited regional availability](https://azure.microsoft.com/en-us/regions/services/) of Azure services, some services, such as **Data Factory** (microsoft.datafactory/datafactories), **Application Insights** (microsoft.insights/components) or **Data Lake Store** (microsoft.datalakestore/accounts), have very limited regions available.
+In this case, hardcoding the region in ARM template is **strongly recommended** to ensure better user experience; otherwise, the location intersection will be small or even empty.
 For example:

 ```json
 {